Light source-13.jpg

 We have successfully identified the optimal dopant to induce these novel optical interactions.
 More importantly, we have successfully demonstrated very strong results in our first rounds of testing.

-Longer term, our aim is to adapt this approach into a non-invasive sensing platform where we can detect a wider range of analytes or biomarkers to help tackle current and emerging needs in healthcare and beyond.
+Longer term, our aim is to adapt this approach into a non-invasive sensing platform where we can detect a wider range of analytes or biomarkers to help current and emerging needs in wellbeing and beyond.